Are you the British Institute for Brain Injured Children?

-Please phone our National Assessment Centre on 01458 253344 or complete our online enquiry form.
+Please phone our National Assessment Centre on 01458 253344 or complete our online booking form

 How much will it cost for an assessment?

-We ask families to pay £450 for a two-day assessment.
+We ask families to pay £550* for a two-day assessment.
 This can be paid by cheque, card, cash or can be paid in instalments.
 Please phone our Family Services Co-Ordinator on 01458 253344 to find out more about payment options. *As of 6th February 2019

 Is there a waiting list?

 Our waiting list varies.
 We aim to book you in for your 2-day assessment with 6 months of your enquiring, however in exceptional circumstances this may be longer.
 Please ask about being placed on our cancellation list as occasionally appointments become available at short notice due to family illness.

 Are you open during school holidays?

 We are, although these tend to be our busiest times, so it’s wise to book in advance if you need to have an assessment during this time.

 Do you provide funding/grants to children?